lem0nmel0n/snaplet/README.md

 - other: please don't @ me :)

 ## how it works :]
-- answer a few cli prompts (using questionary)
+1. answer a few cli prompts (using questionary)
-- simple gui in case you choose screenshot selection
+2. simple gui in case you select your screenshot
-- screenshot is saved automatically
+3. screenshot is saved automatically

 ## requirements
 - python 3.x